melowntech/workshop/tutorials/backend/urbanatlas-cities.rst

 Filling the storage
 ^^^^^^^^^^^^^^^^^^^

-To work with static True3D data and/or merge various surfaces together, we must first add them to the storage.
+To work with static True3D data and/or fuse various surfaces together, we must add them to the storage.
 Storage is administered by tool ``vts`` that takes care of adding tilesets to storage.
 The :ref:`glue`\s will not be generated, since we are using just one surface.